My Collection Progression for 2020

 1b) Sammy Sosa 1990’s to 2005 Inserts

 Throughout 2019 I became observant of a collecting trend, it started on a YouTube channel called The Essential Credentials ran by a great group of guys I had a chance of meeting at The National in Chicago.
 On this channel, they focus on certain players insert cards between 1993-2004.
 This filtered into a Facebook Group that I quickly became a part of and was inspired to begin my own collection of Sammy Sosa cards.
 My first post of 2020 will deal with this newfound appreciation and the why.
-So be sure, if you like this blog I invite you to subscribe, just scroll down to the bottom of this page.
+If you like this blog I invite you to subscribe, just scroll down to the bottom of this page.
 Thanks for considering.

 So here’s to 2020!
 Happy New Year!